-How you store your accounting documents has a huge impact on your ability to plan ahead.
-When documents are difficult to retrieve — or go missing — it creates serious problems in the event of a future audit and limits your ability to produce detailed cost analyses and plan budgets.
+The way you store your accounting documents has a huge impact on your ability to plan ahead.
+When documents are difficult to retrieve — or go missing — it can create serious problems during your next audit and limits your ability to produce detailed cost analyses and plan budgets.
 Effectively managing accounting documents to meet legal and regulatory requirements should be a core priority for every accounting department.

-Our safe archiving technology supports this effort by preserving documents and data that enable your organization to better track accounts payable, accounts receivable, operational and capital expenses and cash flow.
+Safe archiving technology supports this effort by preserving documents and data that enable your organization to better track accounts payable, accounts receivable, operational and capital expenses, and cash flow.
 Accurately indexing these documents makes them easily searchable for speedy retrieval.
-Clearly defined access rights, stringent information organization and advanced security support strict compliance initiatives such as GDPR, HIPAA and Sarbanes-Oxley simplify retention policy enforcement for confidential documents.
+Clearly defined access rights, stringent information organization and advanced security support compliance initiatives such as GDPR, HIPAA and Sarbanes-Oxley and simplify retention policy enforcement for confidential documents.

-With a document management system, your accounting department is better prepared for an audit because documents can be retrieved instantly by search criteria that you define.
+With a document management system, your accounting department is better prepared because documents can be retrieved instantly by search criteria that you define.
 This enables your team to respond quickly to auditor requests and maintain greater control over your business information.
-Every document capture, version and annotation are logged for complete traceability, and every workflow step is recorded for process transparency.
+Every document capture, version and annotation is logged for complete traceability, and every workflow step is recorded for process transparency.

-With a document management system, it’s easy to capture information like the storage date and invoice date and use that data in an automated workflow.
-From there, business rules that you establish specify how long you’re required to keep different document types, such as invoices and financial statements.
+With a document management system, it’s easy to capture information like the storage and invoice date and use that data to initiate an automated workflow.
+From there, the business rules you establish specify how long you’re required to keep different document types such as invoices and financial statements.
 The system automatically purges documents that your organization isn’t required to keep.
 A document management system provides the workflow tools to enable retention and destruction at predetermined times to keep your business compliant and protected against litigation.

 When your organization is conducting a cost analysis, your staff often needs to access information that isn’t stored in your enterprise resource planning (ERP) or accounting systems.
 The details of your payments are usually located in invoices and other supporting documents.

 The processes you use when storing your accounting documents have a huge impact on your ability to stay in control of the information that affects your bottom line.
-By using a document management system like ours, documentation is available for instant retrieval, improving the outcome of potential audits and increasing the accuracy of budget planning and cost analysis.
+By using a document management system like DocuWare, documentation is available for instant retrieval, improving the outcome of potential audits and increasing the accuracy of budget planning and cost analysis.